ishan-chaudhary/AIS_project/README.md

 # Network Analysis
-  First step is to create the input for a network multigraph.
+  First step is to create the input for a directed network graph.
 For each unique identifier, lets evaluate if each point is "in" a port, as defined as a certain distance from a known port.
 Then we can reduce all of the points down to when each unique identifier arrives and departs a known port.
 In this network, each node is a port, and the edges are the travels of one identifier from a port to another.

-  The python script "port_activity" identifies all positions within a certain distance of a port (now set for 2000m).
-It then finds the closest port if more than one is returned, and joins the closes port back to the position data as a new table.
-Right now this is one large query and needs to be modified to insert the new columns for port_id and port_name back into the original data rather than make a new table.

-  The Python script "network_building" iterates through a table with ship position and determines an origin and destination for each connection between two ports.
-These can be imported into networkx as edges.
-The script also captures departure time,  arrival time, and total positions between the two ports as edge attributes.
-These can be used to narrow down true port-to-port trips and minimize times when a ship repeatedly jumps back and forth between ports in a short number of positions or narrow time window.
-All of this data is written to a table in the database.

-### Status as of 18 January 2019:
-  Using a sample of 200 mmsis, we went from 135 million positions in all of January to a total of 2,155,696 positions.
-This reduces to 1003 nodes.

-  - I also need to add a conditional that looks for a minimum of X time at each port to prevent a ship from traveling by numerous ports to be listed as in port.
-  - Refactor not to use pandas if proved to be non-preformant
-  - Break code block into functions

-### Note on Network Building
-So options.
- - Create a knn script that finds the nearest port for every position report.
-Done.
-Problem is that the network script needs the postions further than xkm and within xkm.
- - Find nearest ports with 5, 10, xkm from every position.
+  -'network_building_iteration.py' builds a new table ("cargo_edgelist") with potential edges -'network_analysis.py' includes functions to build weighted and unweighted netowrks as well as visualizations and network reports
+  -'nlp_predict.py' builds N-gram models and makes predictions based on previous ports visited.

 # Time series analysis
   Holt-winter seasonal model, multiple linear regression, ARMA, ARIMA, SARIMAX, and maybe even LSTM?
 Predict volume at a port or for ports?
 Or predict activity for a class of ships?